ThaRising/django_template/{{cookiecutter.project_name}}/README.md

 ## Deployment

-This file includes a full
+This project includes a full
 setup for a pipeline
 from development to Heroku.